 In March 2019, Mexico’s Deputy Economy Minister Luz Maria de la Mora stated that if the United States did not repeal the tariffs, her government would have an updated list of U.S. targets facing tariffs on its “carousel” in about two months, noting that Mexico would add some products and remove others.
 In early May, she announced the revised list was ready and under final review.
 Ultimately, the United States agreed in mid-May to remove its tariffs, hoping to boost the chances of ratification of the U.S.-Mexico-Canada (USMCA) agreement.

 Round and Round We Go

 Perhaps symbolic of the differences that the United States and Europe are trying to bridge, in America carousels turn counterclockwise and in England and much of Europe, they rotate clockwise.
-Some observers see the recently announced U.S. retaliation list against the EU as more restrained than expected.
-Tariff rates of 100 percent had been possible and some of the announced exemptions were not anticipated.
-We’ll soon know more about the Trump Administration’s thinking on a carousel approach and how the Europeans will respond.
-There are no height restrictions to get on this tariff retaliation ride, but riders may need to buckle up.
+There are no height restrictions to get on this tariff retaliation ride in Brussels or Washington, but riders on both sides of the ocean need to buckle up.

 Editor’s Note: This post was originally published in October 2019 and has been updated for accuracy and comprehensiveness.